CrackerCrypto/OpenCV-Tutorial/README.md

 # OpenCV-Tutorial
-Keepinng a track of everything
+Keeping a track of everything
 FOR IMAGE PART:
 ------------------------